pingcap/docs/tidb-computing.md

 ### Architecture of the SQL layer

-With the above example, I hope you have a basic understanding of how SQL statements are handled.
-In fact, TiDB's SQL layer is much more complex, with many modules and layers.
+The previous sections introduce some functions of the SQL layer and I hope you have a basic understanding of how SQL statements are handled.
+In fact, TiDB's SQL layer is much more complicated, with many modules and layers.
 The following diagram lists the important modules and calling relationships:

 ![tidb sql layer](/media/tidb-computing-tidb-sql-layer.png)